-22.5.1 Stage 1 Discussions between the employee/s and supervisor.
-22.5.2 Stage 2 Discussions involving the employee/s and/or nominated representatives or delegates with the relevant agency management representative or nominated delegate.
-22.5.3 Stage 3 Discussions involving employees and/or nominated representatives or delegates and the relevant agency management representative or nominated delegate.
-At this stage, discussions may include representatives of

-- 22.6 A dispute will not be referred to the next stage until a genuine attempt to resolve the matter has been made at the appropriate level. - 22.7 There will be a commitment by the parties to achieve adherence to this procedure including the earliest possible advice by one party to the other of any issue or problem which may give rise to a grievance or dispute.
+- 22.1 This procedure aims to avoid industrial disputes in the agencies covered by this Enterprise Agreement.
+Where a dispute occurs, it provides a means of settlement based on consultation, co-operation and discussion with the aim of the avoidance of interruption to work performance. - 22.2 Except where a bona fide health and safety issue is involved, during any dispute the status quo existing immediately prior to the matter giving rise to the dispute will remain.
+Work will continue as it was prior to the matter giving rise to dispute. - 22.3 No party will be prejudiced as to final settlement by the continuance of work in accordance with this clause. - 22.4 All parties have a right to seek representation in order to resolve any dispute. - 22.5 Any grievance or dispute will be handled as follows: - 22.5.1 Stage 1 Discussions between the employee/s and supervisor. - 22.5.2 Stage 2 Discussions involving the employee/s and/or nominated representatives or delegates with the relevant agency management representative or nominated delegate. - 22.5.3 Stage 3 Discussions involving employees and/or nominated representatives or delegates and the relevant agency management representative or nominated delegate.
+At this stage, discussions may include representatives of the CE, DTF. - 22.6 A dispute will not be referred to the next stage until a genuine attempt to resolve the matter has been made at the appropriate level. - 22.7 There will be a commitment by the parties to achieve adherence to this procedure including the earliest possible advice by one party to the other of any issue or problem which may give rise to a grievance or dispute.
 Throughout all stages of the procedure all relevant facts will be clearly identified and recorded. - 22.8 Sensible time limits will be allowed for the completion of the various stages of the discussions.
 Discussions outlined in each of the first two stages above should, if possible, take place within 24 hours after the request of the employee/s or their representative. - 22.9 Emphasis should be placed on a negotiated settlement.
-However, if the process breaks down, or is exhausted without the dispute being resolved, any party may refer the matter to the Industrial Relations Commission of South Australia, where appropriate.
-In order to allow for peaceful resolution of grievances the parties will be committed to avoid industrial disputation while the procedures of negotiation and conciliation are being followed. - 22.10 The parties will ensure that all practices applied during the operation of the procedure are in accordance with safe working practices.
+However, if the process breaks down, or is exhausted without the dispute being resolved, any party may refer the matter to the SAET, where appropriate.
+In order to allow for peaceful resolution of grievances the parties will be committed to avoid industrial disputation while the procedures of negotiation and conciliation are being followed.

+22.10 The parties will ensure that all practices applied during the operation of the procedure are in accordance with safe working practices.